nyorain/ny/doc/concepts/main.md

 - the ShmBuffer is only used if the cursor image is a custom image
 - Every time the pointer enters the WindowContext, the AppContext signals the WindowContext, which then sets the cursor

+New:
+- every WindowContext has its own wayland::ShmBuffer that is used for custom image cursors
+- every WindowContext has a non-owned wl_buffer* that holds the cursor contents for its surface
+- WaylandMouseContext has a wl_surface* that is always the cursor surface